hatfieldlibrary/dspace-angular-client/README.md

 The front-end is a simple AngularJs prototype for testing functionality.
 No effort has been made to dress it up.
 The prototype supports login, logout, handle-based browsing of communities, collections and items and retrieving bitstreams.
 Searching solr via the Express middleware has been tested but not integrated into the AngularJs prototype.

 We are currently working with our production instance of DSpace 5.4.
 We've added a `RestAuthentication` plugin to the  authentication configuration.
-We've also modified two Java classes bundle in the 5.4 release. `TokenHolder` has been updated to use our `RestAuthentication` plugin rather than the default password authentication.  `HandleResource` was out-of-date with release 5.4 and has been updated with more recent work by Peter.
+We've also modified two Java classes bundled in the 5.4 release. `TokenHolder` has been updated to use our `RestAuthentication` plugin rather than the default password authentication.  `HandleResource` was out-of-date with release 5.4 and has been updated with more recent work by Peter.

 ### Authentication

 Authentication is handled by the middleware, using CAS or OAUTH2 authentication strategies.
 (Many other Passport authentication strategies have been implemented and available as open source.)

-After authentication, the user's netid and an application key (shared between the middleware and the authentication plugin) are used to obtain a DSpace REST token.
+After authentication, the user's netid and an application key (shared between the Node middleware and the DSpace authentication plugin) are used to obtain a DSpace REST token.
 The login middleware retrieves the REST token and adds it to the current Express session.
+The `RestAuthentication` module adds special groups and creates a new user as required.

 AngularJs client requests are channeled through Express middleware endpoints and controllers.
 The application models use a utility method to obtain current session's DSpace REST API token.
 The token is added to the HTTP header of each REST API request.